Express Scripts to cover Mylan's EpiPen, exclude rivals

 By excluding drugs from its coverage list, Express Scripts said it has been better able to negotiate lower prices from drugmakers, and will save customers an estimated $2.5 billion in 2018, up from $1.8 billion this year.

-Express Scripts added 64 new drugs - including the EpiPen alternatives - to its list of drugs that are excluded from insurance coverage for 2018.
+Express Scripts added 64 new drugs - including the EpiPen alternatives - to its list of drugs excluded from insurance coverage for 2018.
 The list determines whether millions of people with private insurance can easily use an insurance co-pay to buy medicine.

 Another important drug excluded from the company's coverage this year is Neupogen, an Amgen Inc treatment used to boost infection-fighting white blood cells during chemotherapy.

+Amgen said retail use of Neupogen through the Express Scripts formulary accounted for only about 1.7 percent of U.S. Neupogen sales in 2016.

-Express Scripts said its "preferred alternatives" to Neupogen were biosimilars Granix and Zarxio, made by Teva Pharmaceutical Industries Ltd and Novartis AG, respectively.
+Express Scripts listed as its "preferred alternatives" to Neupogen the biosimilars Granix and Zarxio, made by Teva Pharmaceutical Industries Ltd and Novartis AG, respectively.

+Unlike generics of simple pills, it is not possible to manufacture exact copies of complex biotech medicines made from living cells.
+As a result, less expensive biosimilars must prove they are similar enough in safety and efficacy to be sold as alternatives.

+"Amgen feels strongly that Neupogen is competitively priced based on its clinical and economic value," Amgen said in an emailed statement.

-Reporting by Michael Erman; Editing by Matthew Lewis
+Reporting by Michael Erman and Bill Berkrot; Editing by Matthew Lewis